lucky123485/postgreSQL/README.md

 1 | rajnish |  33
 (1 row)
 ```
-**IN:** The IN operator checks if a specified value matches any value in a list.
+**IN**: The IN operator checks if a specified value matches any value in a list.
 ```
 select * from student where age in(33,22,22);
 ```